 Methods: Imaging data of 92 subjects (45 males, 47 females, the age range 20–82 years and mean age 48.4 ± 6.1 years) without pathology of CAB, who underwent 64-SCTA in head and neck from June 1, 2008 to June 30, 2010, were selected from the Picture Archiving and Communication Systems in Zhongshan Hospital of Xiamen University, Fujian, China.
 On the 3D images, the angle and size of CAB were measured, and the statistical comparisons of measurements were made between the bilateral, sex and age groups.

-Results: The measurements of CAB were divided into young (≤ 40 yrs) and older (> 40 yrs) groups, that of bifurcation angle is 36.206° ± 10.210°, 49.343° ± 16.489° respectively, the inner diameter of common carotid artery (CCA) 6.820 ± 0.635, 6.845 ± 0.838; The proximal inner diameter of internal carotid artery (ICA) is 7.143 ± 0.992, 7.476 ± 1.630 respectively, the enlargement 7.568 ± 1.069, 8.554 ± 1.733, the distal 4.897 ± 0.508, 5.123 ± 0.699; the inner diameter of external carotid artery (ECA) is 4.324 ± 0.580, 4.104 ± 0.638 respectively.
-There were statistically significant difference in all the measurements between male and female groups, in the bifurcation angle, inner diameters of ICA and ECA between young and older groups and in the bifurcation angle between the left and right (P＜0.05).
+Results: The measurements of CAB were divided into young (≤ 40 years) and older (> 40 years) groups: bifurcation angle is 36.206° ± 10.210° and 49.343° ± 16.489°, respectively; the inner diameter of common carotid artery (CCA) is 6.820 ± 0.635 and 6.845 ± 0.838 mm, respectively; the proximal inner diameter of internal carotid artery (ICA) is 7.143 ± 0.992 and 7.476 ± 1.630 mm, of the enlargement is 7.568 ± 1.069 and 8.554 ± 1.733 mm, of the distal is 4.897 ± 0.508 and 5.123 ± 0.699 mm, respectively; the inner diameter of external carotid artery (ECA) is 4.324 ± 0.580 and 4.104 ± 0.638 mm, respectively.
+There were statistically significant differences in all the measurements between male and female groups, in the bifurcation angle, inner diameters of ICA and ECA between young and older groups, and in the bifurcation angle between the left and right (p < 0.05).